In this Nuance Dragon 15 review, we’ll discuss the main features and my personal experience with the app.

 But if you don’t want all the different functions and you’re just looking for a reliable piece of dictation software for writing books, emails and chat messages, or blog posts the “Home” version for $150 should cover your needs.

-Many users wonder about this when considering buying the software.
+Many users wonder about this when considering buying the software so I want to touch upon in it in this Dragon 15 review.

 You will see that the producers offer a Bluetooth headset as an add-on to the software.
 You would have to pay $100 extra for it, and it should definitely do the job.
 But you can also check other types of microphones.
 That’s because they’re far less expensive and still provide a high-quality dictation experience.